htrajan/ht-drawsteel/Classes Single Page/Shadow.md

 #### Burning Ash

-Whenever you teleport away from or into a space adjacent to an enemy, that enemy takes � fire damage.
+Whenever you teleport away from or into a space adjacent to an enemy, that enemy takes \[SURGE\] fire damage.

 #### Friend!